 WN: This is horrible!
 Unconscionable!
 Despicable!
 Exponentially Hypocritical! . . . and whatever other superlative expletives can be thrown at U.S. planning, developing, experimenting, and deploying instruments of biological warfare cum mass destruction.
 And it is true!
 And staggering!
 That “normal” humans, quite likely to this day, in America daily donned their white coats and evil minds and headed off to work: all directed towards “fantasizing, researching, developing, testing, threatening, feigning, and lying about BW.”
 And they came home from work, hugged the kids, kissed their wives, watched Disney TV and felt good about “It’s a Small World After All”, then Sundays went off to church singing “God Bless America” . . .
 Not just once.
 But day-in, day-out, throughout entire careers . . .
 EVIL EMPIRE?!
-Impossibly inadequate to so designate with two words . . .
+Impossibly inadequate to so designate with such limp two words . . .

 And this was known without question all the way up to top Administration officials and Presidents; etc. Aw that exceptional America!
 Moral leader of the Free World!
 Upholder of Human Rights, Home of the Free!
 Bastion of Democracy! . . .